GiuliaGronchi/portfolio/README.md

 ### GenDip dataset
 [GenDip dataset](https://www.gu.se/en/gendip/the-gendip-dataset-on-gender-and-diplomatic-representation)

 Used **SQL** querying to get insights from the GenDip Dataset on Gender and Diplomatic Representation from University of Gothenburg.
 The GenDip dataset maps the man and woman presence in different kinds of ambassador postings between the years 1968-2021.
-This [analysis](https://github.com/GiuliaGronchi/GenDip) identifies patterns in time and space of gender gaps in diplomacy.
+This [SQL analysis](https://github.com/GiuliaGronchi/GenDip) identifies patterns in time and space of gender gaps in diplomacy.
 <p align="center">
   <img src="/assets/img/gender_gap.png" alt="Images">